Frequently Asked Questions

 How does therapy work?

-Therapy works well when you believe that you can change, when you develop a strong alliance with a therapist, and when you are willing to be open to change.
+We believe that therapy is a collaborative process between the client and therapist that allows the client to feel empowered to explore patterns, address concerns and/or make changes in their lives.
 Change can be hard, but with the help of a competent and compassionate therapist, you may find the change you are looking for.

 Do you take insurance?